afourmy/pyNMS/README.md

 - [x] Per-layer 3D display with nodes duplication
 - [x] When switching to simple oval display, keep track of the size of the object so that it is always the same.
 - [x] Remove switch to creation button
+- [x] Click on a node should select only the node (erase previous selection).
+Ctrl to add to selection
 - [ ] Add arrows on trunks for route highlight
 - [ ] Change the mouse pointeur when going over an object
 - [ ] Modified Dijkstra to find the longest path/widest path
 - [ ] Capacity label display: should be with an arrow
-- [ ] Protection highlight: highlight first the protection path's links, then the working path's.
 - [ ] Generate text and shapes on the canvas
 - [ ] Label position issue + label deletion for routes after calculate all
 - [ ] Highlight should include the nodes too
 - [ ] Upload icon with all possible colors and have a special folder for them
 - [ ] Radio button for nodes and link selection.
 Add to menu
-- [ ] Click on a node should select only the node (erase previous selection).
-Ctrl to add to selection
 - [ ] Center on view for one node and multiple node
 - [ ] Highlight the LL when highlighting the path
 - [ ] Drawing: choose between "random drawing, random + spring layout, draw at position, spring layout (warning if colocated nodes)